Hubs-Foundation/hubs/PRIVACY.md

 <details>
   <summary>
-    <strong>Mozilla receives technical and interaction data to improve performance and stability.</strong>
+    <h3>Mozilla receives technical and interaction data to improve performance and stability.</h3>
   </summary>

 - **Technical data**: We receive and store data about Room URLs and names; the type of device you use to interact with Hubs, as well as its operating system, language, the name and version of browser; and other data to load and operate the Room.